apache/flink/docs/apis/streaming/connectors/twitter.md

 under the License.
 -->

-Twitter Streaming API allows to connect to the stream of tweets made available by Twitter.
+The Twitter Streaming API provides access to the stream of tweets made available by Twitter.
 Flink Streaming comes with a built-in `TwitterSource` class for establishing a connection to this stream.
 To use this connector, add the following dependency to your project: